Vladmidir/Your-Movie-List/notes.md

+## Structure
+- When clicking on a movie preview, the user opens the Movie's Page
+- Client makes a GET request to api/movie/:id
+- The server looks up the id in the local database and returns the json() response.
+- IF the id is NOT in the database, the server makes a request to RapidAPI and directs the reponse to the client.
+- When the client add a movie (from the Movie's page), a POST request in being sent to /api/movie/:id (I guess provide movie's details here, so we don't have to make another request to the RapidAPI.
+If we need to make another request, no biggie.)
+- How do I provide custom paramaters in the HTML form, without making dummy inputs?
+- When the client edits a movie (in their list) a PUT request is being sent to /api/movie/:id.
+- When the client deletes a movie a DELETE request is being sent to /api/movie/:id

 ## Notes

 ### General notes:
 - App routing takes the following form `app.METHOD(PATH, HANDLER)
+- IMPORTANT: I did not install some packages as `dev` and installed them forever (eg, sequelize-cli).
+Make sure this is not an issue.
 ### Setup notes
 - [followed this tutorial](https://www.freecodecamp.org/news/how-to-create-a-react-app-with-a-node-backend-the-complete-guide/)
 - add a proxy path to our React package.json, so to not have to provide the origin on every request. `"proxy" : "http://localhost:8080"`